noiseprotocol/noise_spec/noise.md

 public key ("s") encrypted under a symmetric key derived from DH between the ephemerals ("dhee").
-The initiator's final message contains the initiator's static public key ("s") encrypted under a key derived from DH between the ephemerals and between the initiator's ephemeral and responder's static key pair.
+The initiator's final message contains the initiator's static public key ("s") encrypted under a key derived from DH between the ephemerals and DH between the initiator's ephemeral and responder's static key pair.
 The final shared key mixes a DH between the initiator's static and responder's ephemeral with the previous two DHs to provide forward secrecy and mutual authentication.